 11.3.2.2 CDC maintains a record of all TPOs in the Parish, of which 5 are currently (2019) in Somerford Keynes.
 Black poplars are a particularly significant species in the parish and are locally distinctive within the CWP.
-These and other important tree scenes are identified on the map in appendix 9.
+These and other important tree scenes are identified on Map 7 above.

-SKPOL15 - Biodiversity Habitats
+SKPOL13 - Biodiversity Habitats